- What is a recommendation engine?

 - To promote companies or places, Facebook adds a collaborative recommendation to the mix as it involves a direct rating of the enterprises.

 - The system also applies elements of knowledge-based recommendation to diversify the selection of the suggestions.

 LinkedIn is a professional-use oriented platform.
 One of its prevalent use cases involves HR recruiters searching for suitable candidates for the vacant positions.
 The role of a recommender system algorithm here is to provide suggestions based on relevant attributes.
 Essentially, the methodology is similar to the content selection but with a broader range of settings.

 The system uses a combination of the following approaches to make better matches:

-Recommender systems are one of the cornerstones of the active customer service.
-They make the whole “giving the user what they need” much easier.
-In addition to that, these systems are a good way of practical exploration of the needs and demands of your target audience.
-As such, recommender systems are an indispensable part of the modern customer service.
+Recommender systems are one of the cornerstones of active customer service.
+They make the whole "giving the user what they need" much easier.
+Also, these systems show the needs and demands of your target audience.
+As such, recommender systems are an indispensable part of modern customer service.

 Calculate the cost